 In 2006 she created a web site for her book project; “Covered in Cat Hair: The Mostly True Stories of a Life Spent with Cats.”
 Olson hoped to “get discovered” by a publisher and surely fame and fortune would follow.
 What happened next surprised even her.

-When she learned about cats in the southern United States being euthanized in record numbers due to overcrowded shelters, the result of cat guardians not spaying their cats, she had to do something to help.
+While fame and fortune never came to pass, Olson accomplished something far more important.
+When she learned about cats in the southern United States being euthanized in record numbers due to overcrowded shelters, the result of people not spaying their cats, she had to do something to help.

-What started as a book project ended up changing her life and saving the lives of hundreds of cats across the country in less than two years since K.A. opened for business—and Olson has no plans of giving up any time soon.
+What started as a book project ended up changing her life and saving the lives of over 500 of cats across the country in the seven years since K.A. opened for business—and Olson has no plans of giving up any time soon.
 “As long as there’s a cat in need, I’ll be there to do what I can to help and continue to inspire others to do the same.”

 Robin A.F.
-Olson lives Connecticut with an ever-changing number of cats, foster cats and a feral cat named Bronte.
+Olson lives in Connecticut with an ever-changing number of cats.
 When not completely covered with cats, Olson’s a Spotter for the National Weather Service and likes to do open mic stand up comedy.
 Really.

 Sam Moore has vowed to repurpose a career spent advertising sugar and salt products into rescuing cats.
 Fortunately some of the skills he gained in a couple of decades of production work in the ad business are also useful to animal rescuers.
 As architect and builder of Kitten Associates' technical solutions, Sam enjoys the prospect of empowering volunteers, shelters and rescue groups to benefit animals in need wherever possible.